-The federal appeals attorneys at Brownstone Law Firm are experienced federal appellate litigators.
+The federal appeals attorneys at Brownstone Law Firm are experienced, federal appellate litigators.
 Clients from across the United States retain our federal appeals lawyers to represent their interest before every federal court of appeal in the country.
 We are certified in every Appellate Federal Court and can professionally handle your Federal Appeals.
-Our federal appeal lawyers handle: Federal Civil Appeals & Federal Criminal Appeals.
+Our federal appeal lawyers handle Federal Civil Appeals & Federal Criminal Appeals.

 The federal appeal lawyers at our law firm will review your case and provide you with the right legal strategy and advice on how to proceed.
 Contact Brownstone Law federal appeals lawyers at 1-888-233-8895 for a free consultation.
 We have experience in all federal circuit court of appeals.

 Brownstone Law represents clients in all federal circuit courts of appeal in the Nation.
 Contact Brownstone Law to discuss your federal appeal by completing the contact form.
+Contact Brownstone Law and our federal appeal lawyers to handle any case from the Federal District Courts to the Federal Courts of Appeals.

-We are certified or licensed appellate lawyers and are in a position to represent our client’s best interest before every federal court of appeal in the country.
+We are certified or licensed Federal appellate lawyers and are in a position to represent our client’s best interest before every federal court of appeal in the country.

 Our federal appellate team files appeals in the following federal courts of appeal:

-Our team of talented federal attorneys are certified or licensed in federal appellate courts for appeals in business and commercial litigation cases.
+Our team of talented federal attorneys is certified or licensed in federal appellate courts for appeals in business and commercial litigation cases.
 Trial courts make mistakes, and when they do, a federal appeal lawyer can make legal sense.
 Appellate procedures allow you, as the losing party at trial, to make a higher court aware of the legal mistakes or abuses of discretion which may have occurred in your case.
 If you prevail in the appeal, the case can be remanded (sent back) to the trial court with orders to reconsider the matter based on the appellate court’s instructions.

 Our federal appeal lawyers are some of the most accomplished litigators in federal courts.
 We often represent both appellants and appellees in every federal appeal court, including the Supreme Court of the United States.
 The federal appeal lawyers at our law firm are experienced in multiple areas of federal appellate practice including both civil and criminal cases.
 We are unrivaled when it comes to effective brief writing and presentation of all issues at the federal appellate level.